isaacbernat/pycrastinate/README.md

 Pycrastinate can be used right out of the box!
 It just needs a recent version of `git` (tested with 1.8.0+).
 Type `python pycrastinate.py` inside its root directory and experience the magic.

 ### Dive in
-Pycrastinate was featured in a 25-minutes talk in PyCon Sweden 2014.
-You can view the original slides [on your browser here](http://prezi.com/47crucgh9ukr/?utm_campaign=share&utm_medium=copy&rc=ex0share) or [on PDF here](https://www.dropbox.com/s/07fihcso355clw1/PycrastinatePyConSweden2014.pdf).
+Pycrastinate was featured in a 25-minute talk in [PyCon Sweden 2014](http://2014.pycon.se/).
+You can view the original slides [on your browser here](http://prezi.com/47crucgh9ukr/?utm_campaign=share&utm_medium=copy&rc=ex0share) or [on PDF here](https://github.com/isaacbernat/pycrastinate/blob/master/docs/PycrastinatePyConSweden2014.pdf).
 There you can find real use-case examples.

 ### Tune it
 Edit `config.py` to your liking.
 Change the `root_paths` for whichever paths hold the files you want to analyse, the `file_sufixes` to include only those that you want (e.g. only python files), the `tokens` that should be considered (e.g. `TODO`), their case-sensitivity, etc.

 ### Master it
-It is highly encouraged to read at least this succint documentation section and the slides from PyCon 2014 if you plan to really use pycrastinate.
+It is highly encouraged to read at least this succint documentation section and the slides from PyCon Sweden 2014 if you plan to really use pycrastinate.

 Documentation
 -------------
-Each module has its own documentation and set of tests you can refer to.
-Here is a general overview of how the project is structured.
-The basic config file for the default settings is also covered.

-### Structure
-* `config.py`: this is the file where you **configure** (set which, their order, their parameters, etc.) pipelines you want to execute.
-* `pycrastinate.py`: this is the file you run to **execute** the pipelines.
-* `modules`: steps that can be run in the pipeline process.
-* `enclose`: closures that can be applied for each module execution (e.g. logging, sending realtime metrics to dashboards, etc.).
-* `tests`: unit tests for the other files.
-Simply type `nosetests --with-isolation`.
-* `utils`: semi-generic utilities that may be used across different modules (e.g. memoisation decorator).
+Here is a general overview of all you need to know to customise your pycrastinate flows.

 ### config.py
-The config file is itself split into 3 sections:
+The config file is split into 3 sections:

 * `imports`: to access `modules` and set `enclose`.
 * `pipeline`: this is a `key: value` dictionary where the **key** is the *priority* (i.e. order) in which the processor will be executed and the **value** is the *function* (from a `module`) to be executed.
 Lower numbers will run first.
-Ties are indeterministic.
+Ties are indeterministic (so you probably want to avoid them).
 * `data`: this is a `key: value` dictionary where the configuration parameters for each function (from a `module`) are set.
 To avoid name clashes the **key** is always the *name of the module* (which contains the function). **Values** are *dictionaries* (usually functions can accept more than one parameter.
 In this case, having *key* names instead of other (simpler) data structures (e.g. lists) makes it more human-readable).

 #### Example
-This is the example run on PyCon 2014 Sweden for Django project:
+This is the example run on PyCon Sweden 2014 for Django project:

 **>240k lines of code, >1.7k python files, >60 `TODO`+`FIXME`...  in < 3.5 seconds!**